bartwell/ExFilePicker/README.md

 * setSortingType() - one of value from SortingType.
 Set default sorting.
 NAME_ASC by default.

+* setUseFirstItemAsUpEnabled() - enable link to the parent directory as first item in list.

 Feel free to look sample.

 ## Customization